The following text is taken from the Executive Summary of the Strategy & Action Plan (Peter Brett Associates, April 2018.)

 Several major factors are helping to reposition the area and enhance the prospect of re-opening the Burslem Branch Canal.
 These include a major commercial investment programme, improved accessibility and transport links, the work of the Burslem Regeneration Trust which promotes partnership and collaboration amongst stakeholders, the ongoing success of Middleport Pottery as a nationally known tourism destination and finally the influence of “Middleport Matters” community-led initiative.

-The A500 Link Road will improve connectivity from the A500 to the city centre through Festival Way in the west and crucially improve access to the north to Middleport and Burslem through Newport Lane.
+The A500 Link Road will improve connectivity from the city centre through Festival Way in the west and crucially improve access to the north to Middleport and Burslem through Newport Lane.
 The link road will also provide the connecting infrastructure to kick start the northern section of the Etruria Valley.
 The site provides some 30 Ha of employment land, mainly for logistics and warehouse development which will accommodate between 1,200 – 1,500 jobs.

 Contribution to Stakeholder Objectives